CCHA Scholar-Athlete of the Year

-The CCHA Scholar-Athlete of the Year was an annual award given out at the conclusion of the Central Collegiate Hockey Association regular season to the best scholar in the conference as voted by the coaches of each CCHA team.
+The CCHA Scholar-Athlete of the Year is an annual award given out at the conclusion of the Central Collegiate Hockey Association regular season to the best scholar in the conference as voted by the coaches of each CCHA team.
 Faculty representatives select the player, who must have at least a 3.25 GPA through the end of the fall semester, who will be named as the scholar-athlete for each team in the CCHA with each nominee being eligible for the conference award.

 The 'Scholar-Athlete of the Year' was first awarded in 2005 and every year thereafter until 2013 when the CCHA was dissolved as a consequence of the Big Ten forming its men's ice hockey conference.
-The award is expected to be revived in the 2021–22 season when a new CCHA begins play.
+The award was revived for the 2021–22 season when a new CCHA began play.

 Michael Eickman is the only player to win the award more than once.